jaysoo/jaysoo.ca/_posts/2015-09-26-typed-react-and-redux.markdown

 }, initialState);
 {% endhighlight %}

-This means I now benefit from all the error and type hints within my actions and reducers.
+I now benefit from all the type hints and errors when working with my actions and reducers.

 ![](/images/ts-action.png)